 The lock has been a mainstay in the Scotland team since her 2014 debut

-Emma Wassell: The Scotland player who hasn’t missed a Test in six years
+Scotland player Emma Wassell hasn’t missed a Test in six years

 As an auditor who is one exam away from earning her chartered accountant qualification, Emma Wassell is good with figures.
 It’s a number from her rugby career that is the real standout, though.

 Since making her Scotland debut against Ireland in the opening game of the 2014 Six Nations, the lock has been involved in every Test her country has played.
-That’s 41 successive Internationals and 39 consecutive starts after two replacement appearances at the beginning of her journey.
+That’s 43 successive Internationals and 41 consecutive starts after two replacement appearances at the beginning of her journey.
 She would have two more caps had Scotland’s two most recent fixtures – against Italy and France – not been postponed due to the coronavirus outbreak.

-“I still can’t believe it,” says 25-year-old Wassell, who took up rugby aged 15 at Ellon Academy having previously done gymnastics while at primary school.
+“I still can’t believe it,” says 25-year-old Wassell of her incredible run.
 “It’s been pretty special to be involved the whole way through.
 There’s an element of luck.
 I’ve had injuries but I’ve been managed extremely well; there have been times I’ve been hurting but not hurting enough not to play.
 I’ve missed a bit of club rugby, but not international.

 “When I do miss a game it will be a huge mental test.
 Everything is now building towards qualifying for the 2021 Women’s World Cup.
 I want to play as long as possible and to play for Scotland in a World Cup would be the pinnacle.”

 Qualification for New Zealand 2021 is far from guaranteed.
-They need to win the European qualifier in September, which will also feature Ireland, Italy and the winner of the 2020 Rugby Europe Women’s Championship, or finish second in that event and subsequently win the repêchage tournament.
+They need to win the European qualifier in September, which will also feature Ireland, Italy and the winner of the 2020 Rugby Europe Women’s Championship (most likely Spain), or finish second in that event and subsequently win the repêchage tournament.

 It’s a tough ask for a team that has won only three Six Nations matches in Wassell’s time – and that includes four winless championships.
 Yet she believes improvements are being made.
 They comfortably beat South Africa on a two-Test tour last autumn, winning 47-5 and 38-15, and have a new coach in Philip Doyle, who famously guided Ireland to victory over the Black Ferns at the 2014 World Cup.

-“I fully believe we have the right plays, we’re just lacking execution sometimes,” reflects Wassell.
+“I fully believe we have the right plays, we’re just lacking execution sometimes,” reflects Wassell, who took up rugby aged 15 at Ellon Academy having previously done gymnastics while at primary school.
 “Everyone is buying into Philip Doyle’s game plan and what he believes we can achieve going forward.

 “We were very happy with how we performed in South Africa and we played how we set out to play.
 Then when we played Wales in November our set plays didn’t go to plan.
 We managed to fix that against Japan and were 20-10 up with ten minutes left but made a few mistakes, sat back and Japan came at us.